stklem/nyc_covid/README.md

 Note: When the spring is included in the visualization, the sheer magnitude of lives lost is haunting.
 Undoubtedly the CFR was higher then, due to the difficulties of fighting a new disease and the strain it placed on hospitals and emergency services.

+*Limitations*: If testing access (ex: strained capacity at public testing sites) and/or behavior (ex: limited resources for contact tracing, so less contacts are alerted about exposure) change and, thus, the number of confirmed cases represents a smaller percentage of the true cases in NYC, then future deaths will represent a larger percentage of confirmed cases

 *Future*: NYC's reporting of cases stratified by age allows for more detailed predictions of deaths based on CFR by age group

 ![Crude Mortality Estimates](output/nyc_mortality_prediction.png)